 Private swim lessons are available for students of all ages, and Waterworks Aquatics has multiple locations in both Los Angeles and Orange County.
 Semi-private lessons promise to eliminate "dead time" by encouraging both students to remain active throughout the lesson.

-Originally published August 7, 2011
+Post originally published August 7, 2011